 How long do Rhododendron flowers last?

-These flowers tend to last a week or so once being cut, which is how long they remain on the tree as well after blooming.
+These flowers tend to last a week or so once being cut, which is how long they remain on the tree after blooming.

 Most Rhododendron plants only bloom once per year, all at once.
-Some varieties may bloom multiple times per summer or once in the spring and again in the fall.
+Some varieties may bloom multiple times per summer or earlier in the spring and again in the fall.

 Rhododendron Flower Meaning – The Final Word

-Make Rhododendrons a part of your next arrangement to make a big statement of caution.
-While some meaning and symbolism for this flower is positive instead, it’s mostly used to send a message of warning to someone about to make a decision.
+Make Rhododendrons a part of your next arrangement to make a big caution statement.
+While some meaning and symbolism for this flower are positive, it’s mainly used to send a message of warning to someone about to make a decision.